sccottt/bwco-asset-downloader/README.md

   - By default, the app will read its config values from `config.json`
   - To specify a different config file, add as an argument to the `npm start` script (e.g., `npm start -- config.custom.json`).
 The file must be sitting in the project folder.

+If the downloader fails at any point, the `temp` folder will contain whatever data and assets were downloaded before the failure.
+This folder can be cleared out by running `npm run clean`.

 ## Configuration